Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: Half-Continuous Maps and Applications

 \section{Half-Continuous Maps and Applications}

-In this section we introduce the half-continuity method and its applications to solve the constraint equations.
+In this section we introduce the theory of half-continuous functions and its applications to solve the constraint equations.
 We summarize results on half-continuous maps in the next subsection.
 For the proofs we refer the reader to \cite{PB} or \cite{TK}.